11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 And now that we know where and when, the question is: What do we play?

-Chords get us to use multiple fingers at a time.
+Guitar chords let us use multiple fingers at a time.
 They train us to recognize patterns.
-And the sound good.
+And they sound good.

-They’re also a clear objective: “switch 20 times between these two chords” is something we can sink our teeth into.
+They also offer a clear objective: “switch 20 times between these two chords” is something we can sink our teeth into.
 No decisions.
 No ambiguity.
 Just put fingers first here, then there, then back.
 Great practice.

 #8: Include at least one finger exercise every day

-One of the biggest improvements we can see and feel when beginning classical guitar lessons is how well our fingers move.
+One of the biggest improvements we can see and feel when practicing guitar is how well our fingers move.

 At first, our fingers are clumsy and move on the strings like sausages trying to thread a needle.
-But with a little practice, we can see definite progress.
+But with a little practice, we can see definite progress in our classical guitar-playing.

 We’re motivated by progress.
 We like to feel like all our good work is doing something.